Harold Godwinson: Reign

 HIC RESIDET HAROLD REX ANGLORUM.
 STIGANT ARCHIEP[ISCOPU]S. "Here sits Harold King of the English.
 Archbishop Stigand".
 Scene immediately after crowning of Harold by (according to the Norman tradition) Archbishop of Canterbury Stigand (d.
 1072).
 Detail from the Bayeux Tapestry.

 At the end of 1065, King Edward the Confessor fell into a coma without clarifying his preference for the succession.
 He died on 5 January 1066, according to the Vita Ædwardi Regis, but not before briefly regaining consciousness and commending his widow and the kingdom to Harold's "protection".
 The intent of this charge remains ambiguous, as is the Bayeux Tapestry, which simply depicts Edward pointing at a man thought to represent Harold.
 (Note: Frank Barlow points out that the author of the Vita, who appears to have looked favourably on Harold, was writing after the Conquest and may have been intentionally vague.)
 When the Witan convened the next day they selected Harold to succeed, (Note: This was in preference to Edward's great-nephew, Edgar the Ætheling, who had yet to reach maturity.) and his coronation followed on 6 January, most likely held in Westminster Abbey, though limited but persuasive evidence from the time survives to confirm this, in the form of its depiction in the Bayeux Tapestry (shown above left).
 Although later Norman sources point to the suddenness of this coronation, the reason may have been that all the nobles of the land were present at Westminster for the feast of Epiphany, and not because of any usurpation of the throne on Harold's part.

-In early January 1066, upon hearing of Harold's coronation, William began plans to invade England, building approximately 700 warships and transports at Dives-sur-Mer on the Normandy coast.
+In early January 1066, upon hearing of Harold's coronation, William began plans to invade England, building approximately 700 warships and transports at Dives-sur-Mer on the coast of Normandy.
 Initially, William struggled to gain support for his cause; however, after claiming that Harold had broken an oath sworn on sacred relics, Pope Alexander II formally declared William the rightful heir of the throne of England and nobles flocked to his cause.
 In preparation of the invasion, Harold assembled his troops on the Isle of Wight, but the invasion fleet remained in port for almost seven months, perhaps due to unfavourable winds.
 On 8 September, with provisions running out, Harold disbanded his army and returned to London.
 On the same day, the invasion force of Harald Hardrada, (Note: Who also claimed the English crown through a succession pact concluded between Harthacnut, king of England and Denmark, and Magnus I of Norway, whereby the kingdoms of the first to die were to pass to the survivor.
 Magnus had thus gained a claim to Denmark on Harthacnut's death but had not pursued this other crown.
 Hardrada, uncle and heir of Magnus, now claimed England on this basis.) accompanied by Tostig, landed at the mouth of the Tyne.